isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 *January 11, 2020*

-GDC data release 19.0 was posted on December 10, 2019.
+GDC data release 21.0 was posted on December 10, 2019.

 **New programs and Projects**

-- OHSU-CNL
 - GENIE-MDA
 - GENIE-VICC
 - GENIE-DFCI